Klout

 Klout was a website and mobile app that used social media analytics to rate its users according to online social influence via the "Klout Score", which was a numerical value between 1 and 100.
 In determining the user score, Klout measured the size of a user's social media network and correlated the content created to measure how other users interact with that content.
 Klout launched in 2008.

-Lithium Technologies, who acquired the site in March 2014, closed the service on May 25, 2018.
+Lithium Technologies, who acquired the site in March 2014, closed the service on May 25, 2018, the same day the European General Data Protection Regulation came into force.